arcuru/chaz/README.md

 Chaz is chaz.

-This is a [Matrix](https://github.com/sigoden/aichat) bot that connects to [AIChat](https://github.com/sigoden/aichat) to provide access to "10+ AI platforms, including OpenAI, Gemini, Claude, Mistral, LocalAI, Ollama, VertexAI, Ernie, Qianwen..." all from within Matrix.
+This is a [Matrix](https://matrix.org) bot that connects to multiple LLM providers to allow for chatting with any of the LLM models.
+It is compatible with any model using the OpenAI API.

+In addition, it is also possible to use [AIChat](https://github.com/sigoden/aichat) as a provider, so any models available through AIChat can be accessed as well.

 You do _NOT_ need to be running your own Matrix homeserver to use this.
 It is a bot that should be usable with any homeserver, you'll just need to create an account for it.